moderntribe/square-one/docs/getting-started/01_installation.md

 2. All build steps are still required for the Application to work, documented above under the "Build SquareOne" header.

 ### LocalWP
-For those who want to use LocalWP, another popular locla dev env, we provide a plugin that handles the Nginx config for you [here](https://github.com/moderntribe/square-one-localwp-addon).
+For those who want to use LocalWP, another popular local development environment, we provide a plugin that handles the Nginx config for you [here](https://github.com/moderntribe/square-one-localwp-addon).